|Lecturer||Prof. Dr. Florian Stahl|

 Nowadays, the application of digital technologies in order to achieve marketing objectives is more relevant than ever.
 Big data allows to improve customer knowledge tremendously, which, at best, culminates in the profitable acquisition and retention of customers.
 Nevertheless, classical marketing approaches cannot be transferred directly, but have to be adapted to the characteristics of the digital market, e.g. especially when it comes to pricing or product management.
 Therefore, rethinking marketing in the era of unlimited data is of utmost importance.
 If you are interested in developing strategies for the marketing manager of tomorrow, have a look at the following topics:

-- Topic 3: Paying for Online News.
+- Topic 2: Paid Subscriptions to Online News – A justifiable means of generating revenue?
 Due to fluctuations in revenue, more and more companies opt for more traditional revenue models for digital goods and introduce paid content.
 However, it is questionable who can afford a costly subscription to a prominent online news outlet.
 Low-income consumers might be excluded from at least parts of the news outlet by freemium or metered business models and hence more drawn towards alternative, potentially more biased outlets.
 This seminar thesis will, among others, address the following question: Are business models in the media world accountable for the social divide in news availability?

 Digital Communications Strategies